 Understanding AD FS Role Services

-Active Directory Federation Services (AD FS) can operate only when the servers running Windows Server 2008 are configured with the appropriate AD FS role services.
-AD FS role services are individual AD FS components that you install on servers running Windows Server 2008.
+Active Directory Federation Services (AD FS) can operate only when the servers running Windows Server 2008 or Windows Server 2008 R2 are configured with the appropriate AD FS role services.
+AD FS role services are individual AD FS components that you install on servers running Windows Server 2008 or Windows Server 2008 R2.
 You can install the following AD FS role services with the Add Role Services Wizard:

 Federation Service Proxy